KnowageLabs/Knowage-Documentation/installation-guide/ka_inst_R.rst

 -  rJava

-|image33| The first two components, needed for the functionality of the Knowage data mining engine, has to be installed through the rpm comand, and, the third, through the RStudio GUI.
+**[LINUX]** The first two components, needed for the functionality of the Knowage data mining engine, has to be installed through the rpm comand, and, the third, through the RStudio GUI.
 Once retrieved the RPM file, open the folder and launch the comands:

 .. code:: console